 - You can’t just rent a place when you have a baby; you need your own home.
 This is not True.
 It’s an opinion, a feeling, and maybe even your preference — but it’s not a fact.
 You don’t have to do this.

 - If this is your first child, you’re gonna need more space.
-Better buy a bigger home.
+Better buy a bigger home!
 Again, this is not a fact.
 You don’t have to move just because you’re having a baby.

-I understand that you might feel a lot of pressure to do things a certain way.
-Or maybe you don’t feel pressure, and you simply want to do it this way.
+You might feel a lot of pressure to do things a certain way.
+Or maybe you don’t feel pressure, but you simply want to do it this way.
 Just because you want something doesn’t mean it’s a smart financial move, or even the best move for your family, including the new baby, in the long run.

 The cost of moving is high, especially when you consider the money that will most likely be put into the house once you do move (whether that’s with new furniture, making repairs or updates when you move in, etc).
 Any money you put toward a new mortgage or a new house is going to make affording a baby that much more challenging.